kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/CSAA_Training_Note/csaa_training_note.md

 Answers and explanations are provided below after the last question in this section.

+#### QUESTION SET

+##### Question 1

-**Question 1: At which level do you attach an Internet gateway**
+At which level do you attach an Internet gateway

 1. Public Subnet
 2. Private Subnet
 3. Availability Zone
 4. VPC

+##### Question 2

-**Question 2: What is the scope of a Virtual Private Cloud (VPC)?**
+What is the scope of a Virtual Private Cloud (VPC)?**

 1. Global
 2. Regional
 3. Availability Zone

+##### Question 3

-**Question 3: How should subnets be used for fault tolerance?**
+How should subnets be used for fault tolerance?

 1. Create subnets that span multiple availability zones
 2. Create subnets that have multiple Internet Gateways
 3. Launch EC2 instances into subnets attached to a region
 4. Launch EC2 instances into subnets created in different availability zones

+##### Question 4

-**Question 4: Your organization has a pre-production VPC and production VPC.
-You need to be able to setup routing between these VPCs using private IP addresses.
-How can this be done?**
+Your organization has a pre-production VPC and production VPC.
+You need to be able to setup routing

+between these VPCs using private IP addresses.
+How can this be done?

 1. Configure a VPC endpoint
 2. Add a route table entry for the opposite VPCs Internet gateway
 3. Configure a peering connection
 4. Use an Egress-only Internet gateway

+##### Question 5

-**Question 5: You created a new private subnet and created a route table with a path to a NAT gateway.
-However, EC2 instances launched into this subnet are not able to reach the Internet.
+You created a new private subnet and created a route table with a path to a NAT gateway.
+However, EC2

+instances launched into this subnet are not able to reach the Internet.
 Security Groups for the EC2 instances are setup correctly.
-What is the most likely explanation?**
+What is the most likely explanation?

 1. The security group for the NAT gateway is setup incorrectly.
 2. You need to associate the new subnet with the new route table.
 3. You need to add an entry for an Internet gateway.

+##### Question 6

-**Question 6: You need to apply a firewall to a group of EC2 instances launched in multiple subnets.
-Which option should be used?**
+You need to apply a firewall to a group of EC2 instances launched in multiple subnets.
+Which option should

+be used?

 1. Network Access Control List (ACL)
 2. Operating system firewall
 3. Security Group
 4. IAM Policy

+##### Question 7

-**Question 7: An attack has been identified from a group of IP addresses.
+An attack has been identified from a group of IP addresses.
 What’s the quickest way to block these specific IP addresses from reaching the instances in your subnets?**

 1. Apply a Security Group to the instances in the subnets with a deny rule
 2. Change the IP addresses used by the instances

 3. Detach the Internet Gateway
 4. Apply a Network ACL to the subnets involved with a deny rule

+##### Question 8

-**Question 8: An organization needs a private, high-bandwidth, low-latency connection to the AWS Cloud in order to establish hybrid cloud configuration with their on-premises cloud.
-What type of connection should they use?**
+An organization needs a private, high-bandwidth, low-latency connection to the AWS Cloud in order to

+establish hybrid cloud configuration with their on-premises cloud.
+What type of connection should they use?

 1. AWS Managed VPN
 2. AWS VPN CloudHub
 3. AWS Direct Connect
 4. Transit VPC

+##### Question 9

-**Question 9: An Architect needs to point the domain name dctlabs.com to the DNS name of an Elastic Load Balancer.
-Which type of record should be used?**
+An Architect needs to point the domain name dctlabs.com to the DNS name of an Elastic Load Balancer.
+Which

+type of record should be used?

 1. MX record
 2. A record
 3. CNAME record
 4. Alias record

+##### Question 10

-**Question 10: A company hosts copies of the same data in Amazon S3 buckets around the world and needs to ensure that customers connect to the nearest S3 bucket.
-Which Route 53 routing policy should be used?**
+A company hosts copies of the same data in Amazon S3 buckets around the world and needs to ensure that

+customers connect to the nearest S3 bucket.
+Which Route 53 routing policy should be used?

 1. Simple
 2. Failover
 3. Latency
 4. Weighted

+##### Question 11

-**Question 11: A media organization offers news in local languages around the world.
-Which Route 53 routing policy should be used to direct readers to the website with the correct language?**
+A media organization offers news in local languages around the world.
+Which Route 53 routing policy

+should be used to direct readers to the website with the correct language?

 1. Latency
 2. Geolocation
 3. Multivalue answer
 4. Weighted

+##### Question 12

-**Question 12: An Architect is designing a web application that has points of presence in several regions around the world.
+An Architect is designing a web application that has points of presence in several regions around the

+world.
 The Architect would like to provide automatic routing to the nearest region, with failover possible to other regions.
 Customers should receive 2 IP addresses for whitelisting.
-How can this be achieved?**
+How can this be achieved?

 1. Use Route 53 latency-based routing
 2. Use Amazon CloudFront
 3. Use AWS Global Accelerator
 4. Use Route 53 geolocation routing

+##### Question 13

-**Question 13: Which services does Amazon API Gateway use for its public endpoint?**
+Which services does Amazon API Gateway use for its public endpoint?

 1. AWS Lambda
 2. Amazon CloudFront
 3. Amazon S3
 4. Amazon ECS

+##### Question 14

-**Question 14: A company provides videos for new employees around the world.
-They need to store the videos in one location and then provide low-latency access for the employees around the world.
-Which service would be best suited to providing fast access to the content?**
+A company provides videos for new employees around the world.
+They need to store the videos in one

+location and then provide low-latency access for the employees around the world.
+Which service would be best suited to providing fast access to the content?

 1. Amazon S3
 2. AWS Global Accelerator
 3. Amazon CloudFront
 4. AWS Lambda

+##### Question 15

-**Question 15: Which of the following are NOT valid origins for Amazon CloudFront?**
+Which of the following are NOT valid origins for Amazon CloudFront?

 1. Amazon S3 buckets
 2. EC2 instance